glnds/masl/README.md

 LegacyToken = true/false (configures legacy aws_security_token (for Boto support))
-Debug = true/false (Set to true for debug logging, default off) Profile = 'Value for environment variable AWS_PROFILE' (default = 'masl')
+Debug = true/false (Set to true for debug logging, default off) Profile = 'Value for environment variable AWS_PROFILE' (default = 'masl') DefaulMFADevice = 'name of your default MFA device (for example 'Yubico YubiKey')'
 ```

 If specifying a custom duration assure this duration is allowed on the AWS role itself as well.